The Law According to Lidia Poët

 The Law According to Lidia Poët (La legge di Lidia Poët) is an Italian historical crime drama television series created by Guido Iuculano and Davide Orsini, loosely based on the life of Lidia Poët, the first modern female lawyer in Italy.
 The first season was released on Netflix on 15 February 2023.
 The second season was released on 30 October 2024.
+The third and final season was released on 15 April 2026.

 Premise

 In 1883, Lidia Poët is the first and only female lawyer in Italy, but an appellate court in Turin rules that practicing law is not a woman's job, disbarring her.
 Lidia finds a job at her brother's law firm while preparing her appeal to overturn the court's decision.